lukajaa/school-obsidian/Biology/Genetics/Topics/RNA Processing.md

 	It is a series of AAUAAA [[Nucleotides]] that is appended to the pre mRNA after the stop codon.

 - What is the 5' cap?
-	The 5' cap is a modified form of the guanine [[nucleotides]] added to the 5' side of the RNA
+	The 5' cap is a modified form of the guanine [[Nucleotides]] added to the 5' side of the RNA
 - What is the poly-A tail?
-	The poly- A tail is a long strand of 5-250 adenine [[nucleotides]] added to the 3' side of the per mRNA after the polyandenylation signal is detected
+	The poly- A tail is a long strand of 5-250 adenine [[Nucleotides]] added to the 3' side of the per mRNA after the polyandenylation signal is detected
 - What do the 5' cap and poly-A tail do?
 	1. They help export completed mRNA out of the [[Nucleus]]
 	2. They help the mRNA from being degraded